 Depressed teens are more likely to take part in dangerous behaviors.
 Driving irresponsibly, having unprotected sex, or engaging in criminal activities are examples of such actions.
 Feelings of depression may encourage youth to experiment with drugs or alcohol abuse which may exacerbate depression.
 These behaviors can often have terrible and life-altering repercussions.
 In addition, some depressed teenagers intentionally harm themselves to communicate or control their inner agony.
 Cutting, burning the skin, headbanging, self-hitting, hair pulling, and skin plucking are examples of these acts.

 According to World Health Organization research, the global prevalence of depression surged by 25% in the first year of the COVID-19 pandemic.
-One key reason for the upswing is the tremendous stress of the pandemic’s social isolation.
+One key reason for the upswing is the tremendous stress of the pandemic’s social isolation in teens and other individuals.
 The pandemic’s restrictions have been felt across the board.
 Months of virtual study, extra time away from friends, and the cancellation of important social activities for teenagers like sports, school performances, graduations, and proms, have resulted from the restrictions.
 It’s no wonder that teens are one of the most afflicted populations, especially given the extra stress and fear surrounding the global pandemic.
 The ability of youth to engage, seek help from loved ones, and participate in their communities was constrained.
 Loneliness, fear of infection, pain, and death for oneself and loved ones, sadness following a bereavement, and financial difficulties, among other stressors, have been identified as contributing factors to anxiety and depression.

 One in every five teenagers from all walks of life is likely to experience depression during adolescence.
 Even though depression is extremely treatable, most depressed teenagers never seek help.
 If left untreated, this can have major long-term implications.
 Teens can choose from different sorts of therapy programs.
 Typically, a therapist or your teen’s pediatrician will refer your teen to the most appropriate program for their needs.